koojaekwan/Kaggle_study/README.md

-# Kaggle_study
-kaggle for data science
+# Numpy and Pandas study

 If you fail to load this "ipynb" file in github, please try it!